peterzernia/wanderlist/README.md

 ### Installing

-1. Open up Terminal, and go into the directory where you want your local copy, e.g.
+1. Open up Terminal, and change into the directory where you want your local copy, e.g.
 ```
 $ cd projects